christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

     was the author of *The Secrets of Rabbi Simon ben Yohai* [[link](https://pages.charlotte.edu/john-reeves/research-projects/trajectories-in-near-eastern-apocalyptic/nistarot-secrets-of-r-shimon-b-yohai-2/)].
     Was he also the Roman senator Marcus Pompeius?
+- Bishop Ignatius of Antioch = Polycarp (Ignatius means 'fiery one' and Polycarp was famous for setting himself on fire).
 -   Mariamne Boethus = Mary Magdalene, daughter of Simon Boethus, fifth wife of King Herod, mother of Alexander (son of King Herod), grandmother of Alexander (grandson of King Herod) and Cleopatra IX